 Do you know how to deal with anxiety?
 Do you know what your options are and the pros and cons of these options?
 Have you chosen not to deal with your anxiety or possibly turned to self-medicating to avoid the symptoms?
-This blog is written for people who live in Staten Island and nearby cities of New Jersey who have anxiety and want to know how to deal with it.
+This blog is written for people have anxiety and want to know how to deal with it.

 Methods to Deal with Anxiety

 The two most widely accepted methods to deal with anxiety are seeing a psychiatrist and/or a therapist.
 However, there is a third method that is gaining wide acceptance and is highly recommended by both psychiatrists and therapists.
 This third method is Meditation.

 There are pros and cons of seeking help from a psychiatrist and/or a therapist.
 Before I outline some of these, I would like to state for the record that the Compassion Center supports hiring and being under the supervision of both psychiatrists and therapists.

 This blog will only address one form of treatment that psychiatrists utilize in the treatment of anxiety.
 I am referring to the prescription of medications for anxiety.
 Psychiatrists can prescribe medications for the treatment of anxiety and do so based upon the severity of the patient’s anxiety.
 The “pro” of taking medication is that some patients will need a prescribed medication to take the edge off their anxiety.
 They may even need medication to help them to function “normally”.

 There are two major “cons” to taking medication for anxiety.
 First, all medications have side-effects.
 The side-effects can be minor or they can be debilitating.
 Second, once a patient starts taking one or more medications, it can be extremely difficult for the patient to stop taking the medication(s).
 We have encountered people at The Compassion Center that have been taking medication for their anxiety for well over a decade and there is no plan in place to wean the person off of their medication.